martinmacko47/chcemvediet/misc/anonymization.md

 Computed Properties:
 * `content`: String; May be NULL; May be empty; Read-only.

+## Commands

+### `attachment_anonymization`

+	 $ env/bin/python manage.py attachment_anonymization [options] attachment_id [file]

+Creates AttachmentFinalization instance for the specified Attachment.
+The content source is file, that can be passed as an argument, or stdin.
+Preferred source is file.
+If no file is specified and stdin is empty, the command will fail.

+AttachmentFinalization created this way will be marked as successful.
+Only one successful AttachmentFinalization can be assigned to the Attachment.

+* `--content_type=CONTENT_TYPE`: Content type of file, e.g. "application/pdf".
+Automatically
+                                 computed if not specified.
+* `--debug=DEBUG`: Debug message to the newly created instance.
+Empty by default.
+* `--force`: The command refuses to anonymize attachment if a successful anonymization already exists.
+This flag disables this check.
+Deletes all existing successful AttachmentFinalizations and creates new one.
+Unsuccessful AttachmentFinalizations will stay unaffected.

 <sub>*\* Features that are marked ~~strikethrough~~ are not implemented yet.*</sub>